bokkypoobah/InvestFeedCrowdsaleAudit/codereview/Crowdsale.md

    * but we trust owners know what they are doing.
    *
    */
+  // BK NOTE - Crowdsale end date can be changed by the owner at any point during the crowdsale, to a time later than when the change is made
-  function setEndsAt(uint time) onlyOwner {
+  //           The `EndsAtChanged(...)` event is logged function setEndsAt(uint time) onlyOwner {

     if(now > time) {